naston70/jeremys-it-lab/32.IPv6-2/ipv6-addressing.md

 **Assigning Addresses to Hosts in a Subnet:**

 Once the IPv6 subnets have been planned an engineer can then plan and implement the individual IPv6 addresses.
 Addresses must be unique and the subnet ID itself cannot be used.

+The process of assigning IPv6 Addresses to interfaces works similarly to IPv4.
+Addresses can be configured statically, along with the prefix length, default router and DNS IPv6 addresses.
+Alternatively, hosts can learn these settings dynamically, using either DHCP or SLAAC (Stateless Address Autoconfiguration)

+## UNIQUE LOCAL UNICAST ADDRESSES